Caring for your new implant, porcelain crown or bridge

 Occlusal Splint/Night Guard: You may need to be provided with an occlusal splint (night guard), which is designed to protect the implant from tooth grinding during sleep.

-Decay: An implant will not decay due to its construction being Titanium, however, inadequate cleaning will result in gum disease.
+Decay: A Dental implant will not decay due to its construction being Titanium, however, inadequate cleaning will result in gum disease.

 Also, the natural recession of gums with time may mean the junction between the gum and the implant, which is generally under the edge of the gum, may become exposed as the gum recedes.
 Careful cleaning and flossing will help to reduce the recession.